Important Message from Building Families regarding COVID-19 (Novel Coronavirus) - Read More

 It establishes that the Intended Parents are legally and financially responsible for the Child regardless of his/her health.

 All parties are mandated by the Surrogate Agreement, including spouses or cohabitating partners, to be medically screened to protect the health and well-being of the Surrogate and the Child.

 The role of the attorney for the Intended Parents:

 Preparation of the Surrogate Agreement conformed to the specific facts of the case.
 Including the continual monitoring of any changes in law or procedure, and revising and updating the contract provisions on an ongoing basis.

 Review contract and answer questions on the legal and financial process.

-Administering the trust fund upon Intended Parent’s request.
+Administering the trust fund upon Intended Parent’s request, for an additional fee.

 Counseling Intended Parents regarding the legal ramifications of any decisions that need to be made.